• Home

 Food Pantries & Community Programs: Order fresh, local food directly from farms to serve your community.
 Our system makes it simple to connect with farmers and coordinate deliveries.

-As a program of the nonprofit WNC From the Ground Up, WNC Farm to Table creates reliable markets that keep farmers farming and ensures local food reaches everyone, from food access programs to family dinner tables.
-Our online platform serves as the operational backbone, enabling efficient aggregation of small farm production and quick response to partner needs.
+As a program of the nonprofit WNC From the Ground Up, WNC Farm to Table operates on a cost recovery model with a 15% markup that covers only aggregation, storage, delivery, and platform costs.
+This below market pricing ensures local food remains affordable for community members while creating sustainable income for underserved, small scale, Southern Appalachian farmers.
+Food access programs serving low income families receive additional subsidies through foundation partnerships, and we maintain a sliding scale approach to ensure economic barriers don't prevent access to fresh, local food.
+Our online platform serves as the operational backbone, enabling efficient aggregation of small farm production and quick response to community needs.

 Launched in 2024, the Sylva Farmers Market creates market opportunities for traditional Appalachian subsistence farmers, many of whom are longtime producers with deep agricultural knowledge but limited access to commercial sales channels.
 These are the farmers who have worked the land for generations, growing food the way their grandparents did.
 Many don't have the capacity to participate in our other food distribution channels due to scale, technology access, or production volume, and the market provides them a welcoming venue to sell directly to their community.